Trying to get your kids in a good routine for the new year? A family economy system is a great place to start.

 HOW DO YOU GET STARTED SETTING UP THE FAMILY ECONOMY?

 As soon as I learned about it, I started thinking through it and decided to just go for it.
-I created their spreadsheets and daily check off sheets, and then sat them down over the weekend and told them we were starting this the following Monday.
+A quick creation of their spreadsheets, and then a family meeting to introduce it, and we started the next week!

 I explained that this was a way they’d be able to save for their college and LDS missions, and also earn money so they could buy whatever they want.

-I tried to have everything in place and ready to go before introducing it, so it was easy to launch as soon as we discussed.
+Try to have everything in place and ready to go before introducing it, so it’s easy to launch as soon as possible.

-HOW DO YOU FEEL ABOUT IT AFTER SIX MONTHS?
+HOW DID YOU FEEL ABOUT IT AFTER SIX MONTHS?

 I love it more than when we started!
 The biggest change I’ve seen is their perception of money.
 Like I said above, they are much more frugal than I am now that they understand how much things cost.
 Like that a medium sized LEGO set would wipe out their six months of earnings in their checking account in one fell swoop.